GenericMappingTools/gmt/INSTALL.md

 the instructions at the end of the GMT splash screen.

 **Note**: The installers are always built for the latest macOS version only.
-The table below details macOS compatibility requirements for the bundle.The arm64 version requires a computer with the M1 Apple Silicon chip.
+The table below lists macOS compatibility requirements for the bundle.
+The arm64 version requires a computer with the M1 Apple Silicon chip.

 | **GMT Version** | **Minimum MacOS** |